-Although climate models have failed to simulate D-O events, models are manipulated to shut off poleward heat transport by prescribing ad hoc floods of freshwater.
-As long as freshwater “hosing” was applied, the models prevented the cooling and sinking of North Atlantic waters, which shutoff the deep water formation and thus “ocean conveyor belt” resulting in contrived cooling.
-That interpretation became the reigning paradigm and researchers began searching for evidence of a flood of freshwater, while nearly every model engaged in “hosing” experiments to explain abrupt climate change.
+Although climate models have failed to simulate D-O events, models can be manipulated to shut off poleward heat transport by prescribing ad hoc floods of freshwater.
+Whenever models employed freshwater “hosing”, the models rported intrusions of North Atlantic waters were prevented prevented from cooling and sinking, which shutoff deep water formation, and thus the “ocean conveyor belt” resulting in contrived cooling.
+That scenario became the reigning paradigm and researchers began searching for evidence of a flood of freshwater, to justify why nearly every model employed freshwater “hosing” to explain abrupt climate change.
 But evidence of the required freshwater flooding has yet to be found and a growing wealth of proxy evidence suggests there was as much freshwater during stadials as there was during interstadials.
 Even the notion of freshwater floods from an armada of melting icebergs was not consistent with the timing of D-O events (Barker 2015).
-Freshwater shutdown of the Atlantic Meridonal Overturning Circulation is most likely just a figment of the models’ configuration.
+Suggestions of a freshwater shutdown of the Atlantic Meridonal Overturning Circulation is most likely a figment of the models’ configuration.

 Peterson 2013 suggested that in addition to thick multiyear sea ice, ice shelves were critical for maintaining the longer cold stadials by better resisting small oscillations of increased inflow of Atlantic Water.
 Likewise with reduced multiyear sea ice during our present interglacial, and shallow shelves where warm water can be more readily brought to the surface, much smaller changes in insolation and/or Atlantic inflow can more easily initiate ventilation events.
 With smaller time spans between each ventilation event, less heat accumulates and warm spikes are more muted (1°C to 2°C) compared to 10°C +/- 5°C during the D-O interstadials.
 Over the past 6000 years, decades of rapid ice loss resulted air temperatures in 2°C to 6°C warmer than today quickly followed by centuries of colder temperatures and more sea ice (Mudie 2005).